REFLECTIONS

 Progress:

-Five books have now been published, “The Fifth Identity” issued as an e-book in 2012, “Cut to the Chase”, a paperback and e-book released in 2014, “The Wimmera Shoot”, an e-book issued in 2017.
-“Double Dutch”, issued as a paperback and e-book in 2019. and “ Line of Dissent” a paperback and e-book issued in 2022.
+Six books have now been published, “The Fifth Identity” issued as an e-book in 2012, “Cut to the Chase”, a paperback and e-book released in 2014, “The Wimmera Shoot”, an e-book issued in 2017.
+“Double Dutch”, issued as a paperback and e-book in 2019,“ Line of Dissent” a paperback and e-book issued in 2022 and ” Doubt of the Benefit” released 2024.

 Various other books have been written, not yet been published, the latest title in course of writing is “The Defection”, which will be the twenty fourth in the series.